How to Prep: First Basketball Practice

 Avoid lines and long lectures.
 Keep everyone moving and involved.

-6. Connect with Parents at Basketball Practice
+Step 5: Connect with Parents at the End of Basketball Practice

 End practice with a quick parent huddle (or follow up by email) to: